 Even though Sausalito is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

+Sausalito is a somewhat ethnically-diverse city.
 The people who call Sausalito home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sausalito residents report their race to be White, followed by Asian.
-Important ancestries of people in Sausalito include Irish, English, Italian, and French .
+Important ancestries of people in Sausalito include Irish, Italian, English, and French .

 The most common language spoken in Sausalito is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Persian.